Oversampling and undersampling in data analysis: Tomek links

-A recent study shows that the combination of Undersampling with ensemble learning can achieve better results, see IFME: information filtering by multiple examples with under-sampling in a digital library environment.
+A 2013 study shows that the combination of Undersampling with ensemble learning can sometimes achieve better results, see IFME: information filtering by multiple examples with under-sampling in a digital library environment.

 Techniques for regression problems

 Although sampling techniques have been developed mostly for classification tasks, growing attention is being paid to the problem of imbalanced regression.
 Adaptations of popular strategies are available, including undersampling, oversampling and SMOTE.
 Sampling techniques have also been explored in the context of numerical prediction in dependency-oriented data, such as time series forecasting and spatio-temporal forecasting.

 Additional techniques

 It's possible to combine oversampling and undersampling techniques into a hybrid strategy.
 Common examples include SMOTE and Tomek links or SMOTE and Edited Nearest Neighbors (ENN).
 Additional ways of learning on imbalanced datasets include weighing training instances, introducing different misclassification costs for positive and negative examples and bootstrapping.